 Arraigo Familiar Renewal

-As we mentioned, the arraigo familiar will grant you the possibility to stay in Spain for a year.
-Then you will have to renew it via a modification.
+As we mentioned, the arraigo familiar will grant you the possibility to stay in Spain for 5 years (general case), or 1 year (for children of parents originally Spanish).

 Once you renew your arraigo familiar, you will jump to: